Liberty County Courts – A Practical Guide to Court Records and Services

 TexasStateCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on TexasStateCourts.us are subject to the Terms of Service and Privacy Notice.

-Liberty County is in southeast Texas, with its county seat in the city of Liberty.
-The county’s court system includes two district courts, a county court at law, six justice of the peace courts, and several municipal courts, all operating out of the historic Liberty County Courthouse at 1923 Sam Houston Street and various satellite locations throughout the county.
-Court records generated by these tribunals document every stage of litigation, from initial filings and motions through final judgments, sentences, and orders.
-They serve as permanent evidence of how disputes and criminal matters have been resolved and are essential for legal professionals, researchers, journalists, and members of the public.
+Liberty County is in southeast Texas, with the city of Liberty as its county seat.
+The county’s court system includes two district courts, a county court at law, six justice of the peace courts, and several municipal courts.
+Most operate out of the historic Liberty County Courthouse at 1923 Sam Houston Street, with additional locations spread across the county.
+Court records from these tribunals document every stage of a case — from initial filings and motions through final judgments, sentences, and orders — and are essential for legal professionals, researchers, journalists, and members of the public alike.

-Texas residents and others seeking court records can begin their search through official court resources maintained by the state and by Liberty County directly.
-The Texas Judicial Branch oversees statewide court operations, while TexasStateCourts.us may also help users locate publicly available court case information.
-At the county level, records are accessible through the offices of the District Clerk and the County Clerk, through public-access terminals at the courthouse, and through several online portals described in detail below.
+If you’re looking for Liberty County court records, you can start with the official resources maintained by the state and the county.
+The Texas Judicial Branch oversees statewide court operations, and TexasStateCourts.us can also help you locate publicly available case information.
+At the county level, records are accessible through the District Clerk’s and County Clerk’s offices, through public-access terminals at the courthouse, and through the online portals described below.

 How to Look Up a Court Case in Liberty County?

-Identifying the correct office is the first step in any Liberty County court records search.
-The District Clerk maintains records for the 75th and 253rd District Courts, which handle felony criminal cases, civil matters above the county court’s jurisdiction, and family law proceedings.
+Start by identifying the right office for your search.
+The District Clerk maintains records for the 75th and 253rd District Courts, which cover felony criminal cases, civil matters above the county court’s jurisdictional limit, and family law proceedings.
 The County Clerk maintains records for the County Court at Law, including misdemeanor criminal cases, lower-value civil disputes, probate matters, and guardianships.

 Online search options:

-- Odyssey Public Access Portal — The Liberty County case search portal provides free access to criminal, civil, family, and probate case records filed through the Odyssey case management system.
-Users can search by party name, case number, or attorney.
+1. Odyssey Public Access Portal — The Liberty County case search portal offers free access to criminal, civil, family, and probate case records filed through the Odyssey case management system.
+You can search by party name, case number, or attorney.

-- iDocket — The District Clerk has announced that Liberty County District Court cases are also accessible through iDocket.com, which allows case searches by name, case number, or filing date.
+2. iDocket — The District Clerk also makes Liberty County District Court cases available through iDocket.com, where you can search by name, case number, or filing date.

-- County Clerk Official Public Records Search — The County Clerk offers a separate online record search portal for marriage records, vital records, and recorded documents.
+3. County Clerk Official Public Records Search — The County Clerk maintains a separate online record search portal for marriage records, vital records, and recorded documents.

 In-person access:

-- Visit the District Clerk’s Office or the County Clerk’s Office during regular business hours (Monday through Friday, 8:00 a.m. to 5:00 p.m.).
+• Visit the District Clerk's Office or the County Clerk's Office Monday through Friday, 8:00 a.m. to 5:00 p.m.
 Public-access kiosks are available at the courthouse for independent case lookups.

-- The County Clerk also maintains a branch office in Cleveland for residents in the northern part of the county.
+• The County Clerk also has a branch office in Cleveland for residents in the northern part of the county.

 Key office contacts: